porrasm/macro-framework/docs/markdown/getting_started.md

 The framework also offers support for text commands.

+## Exception handling

+The framework is able to handle most uncaught errors that happen in your code using a global exception handler.
+It is recommended that you create your own exception handler if you want more error proof runtimes.
+The global exception handler can be disabled from the settings class.
+As a reminder though, the framework can't handle uncaught errors in `async void` methods.
+Use `async Task` instead whenever possible (e.g. use method wrappers).

 ### Keyboard and mouse input

 The keyboard and mouse input are available using the `KKey` enum.